-Overview of our audit approach

-Financial statements audit

-Overall materiality

-Group: £15,700,000 ${\cdot}$ which represents 1.25% of the group's gross expenditure on cost of services;

-Authority: £15,600,000, which represents 1.24% of the Authority's gross expenditure on cost of services;

-Key audit matters were identified as

-- Valuation of land, buildings, council dwellings and investment property (Authority, same as prior year) - Valuation of the net liability related to the defined benefit pension scheme (Authority, same as prior year)

-Our auditor's report for the year ended 31 March 2021 included two key audit matters for the group that have not been reported as key audit matters in our current year's report.
-These were valuation of land, buildings, council dwellings and investment property and valuation of the net liability related to the defined benefit pension scheme, which we have deemed to only be key audit matters for the Authority for the year ended 31 March 2022.

-Value for money arrangements
+Overview of our audit approach Financial statements audit GrantThornton Overall materiality Group: £15,700,000 which represents 1.25% of the group's gross expenditure on cost of services; Authority: £15,600,000 which represents 1.24% of the Authority's gross expenditure on cost of services; Key audit matters were identified as: Materiality Key audit matters Valuation of land, buildings, council dwellings and investment property (Authority).
+Same as prior year Scoping Valuation of the net liability related to the defined benefit pension scheme (Authority).
+Same as prior year These key audit matters are the same as for the audit of the prior year's financial statements, other than they were applicable for both Authority and group in the prior year.
+Value for money arrangements We are required to satisfy ourselves that the Authority has made

-We are required to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency, and effectiveness in its use of resources for the year ended 31 March 2022.
-Our approach to this work is set out in the 'Report on other legal and regulatory requirements - the Authority's arrangements for securing economy, efficiency, and effectiveness in its use of resources' section of this report.
+We are required to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2022.
+Our approach to this work is set out in the 'Report on other legal and regulatory requirements - the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources' section of this report.